tawandamoyo/tawanda.dev/src/projects/neuralnets.md

 emoji: 💾
 metaDescription: A neural network built from scratch with JavaScript.
 date: "2023-07-01"
 summary: A neural network implemented from scratch with vanilla JavaScript and trained on the MNIST dataset.
-The neural network is then used to predict handwritten numbers.
 tags:
   - Machine Learning
+  - JavaScript
   - React
   - Vercel
 ---